hergaiety/blog/source/_drafts/a_modern_terminal_workflow_3.md

 ```

 Zsh has some powerful typo correction capabilities.
 This is less annoying than it sounds and I love the time it saves me when I mistype a long command.

-It does, however, mistake `git status` as a typo — so an alias is included to correct this behavior.
+It does, however, mistake `git status` as a typo.
+An alias is included above to correct this behavior.

-## Plugins
+# Plugins to Enhance Functionality

 ## Package Manager

+Stock Zsh behaves as you'd expect it to.
+But why stop there?
+Installing plugins to Zsh can enhance its base functionality with very little overhead.

 ``` vim zshrc
 if [[ ! -f ~/.antigen.zsh ]]; then